JuanVMaya/personal-portfolio/README.md

 # Welcome to My Personal Portfolio

 I'm a developer based in Canada 🍁 This personal portfolio is constantly developed.
-This time, it was made using technologies such as React, Tailwind, Javascript, Git, Figma .
+This time, it was made using technologies such as React, Tailwind, Javascript, Git, and React Three Fiber (Three.js).

 ## Technologies used